25 Facts About Stocks: SovereignBoss Needs to Know in 2025

 If you're looking at investing in the stock market, you'll need to know some fundamental facts about stocks to succeed.

-In its simplest form, the stock market is like knowing the exact amount of chilli to add to your recipe.
+In its simplest form, the stock market's like knowing the exact amount of chilli to add to your recipe.

 You don’t want something too bland, or something so hot that it sets your mouth on fire.